NOVEMBER 6, 2018

 Prop 7 – NO ENDORSEMENT

-Conforms California Daylight Saving Time to Federal Law.
-Allows Legislature to Change Daylight Saving Time Period.
+Conforms CA Daylight Saving Time to Federal Law and allows Legislature to adjust.

 Prop 8 – NO ENDORSEMENT